When to Take a Pregnancy Test (Don’t Take it Too Early!)

-If you’re trying to get pregnant, you’ve probably experienced the agony of wondering how soon you can take a pregnancy test.
+If you’re trying to get pregnant, you’ve probably experienced the agony of wondering when to take a pregnancy test.
 Especially when you’re experiencing potential early signs of pregnancy like nausea, headaches, and fatigue, it can be hard to resist testing early.
 Do you really need to wait until the first day of your missed period, or can you test earlier?

-If you’re wondering when to take a pregnancy test, there are really two answers: when you can, and when you should.
+There are really two answers to this question: when you can, and when you should.

 Nothing is stopping you from taking a pregnancy test any time you want.
 But if you take it before 8 days past ovulation (DPO), you’re probably wasting your money and setting yourself up for unnecessary disappointment.

 The reason why has to do with when implantation occurs.Even if conception has occurred, the fertilized egg does not start producing hCG—the hormone that pregnancy tests detect—until after implantation is complete.

 While it’s technically possible for implantation to occur any time between six and 12 days after ovulation, 85 percent of the time it occurs between eight – 10 DPO, and it only occurs at 6DPO 0.5% of the time1.

 After implantation, hCG levels start doubling roughly every 48 hours.
 Baseline hCG levels, early pregnancy hCG levels, and hCG doubling time vary from woman to woman and from pregnancy to pregnancy.
 Along with the date of implantation, these factors will influence how early you can get a positive pregnancy test.

 Deciding when to take a pregnancy test is a risk-benefit calculation: testing earlier than 12 DPO means weighing the risk of being disappointed about a possibly false result against the unlikely outcome of an early positive.

 How to avoid a false positive pregnancy test

 - Do not test earlier than 12 – 14 days after ovulation.